For the U.S. Network of Clinics

-The development team optimized the measurement API server and decreased the load on the system by introducing following functionalities: aggregation of requests, grouping of data, NGINX server settings, optimization of queries and MySQL.
+The development team optimized the measurement API server and decreased the load on the system by introducing the following features: aggregation of requests, grouping of data, NGINX server settings, optimization of queries and MySQL.

-The developers leveraged WebRTC technology developing chat server to enable real-time communication capabilities and allow easy and smooth doctor-patient remote connection throughout the course of treatment.
+The developers leveraged WebRTC technology for the development of the chat server to enable real-time communication capabilities and allow easy and smooth doctor-patient remote connection in the course of treatment.

 - SwiftGen, DeviceKit, Timepiece (General)

 - Bluetooth Kit (Bluetooth)